The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: Data

 \subsection{Weather data}

-We collected the hourly weather data of Chicago from the Weather Underground website\footnote{\url{https://www.wunderground.com/history/daily/us/il/chicago}} as control variables for the subsequent analysis.
+We collect the hourly weather data of Chicago from the Weather Underground website\footnote{\url{https://www.wunderground.com/history/daily/us/il/chicago}} as control variables for the subsequent analysis.
 The weather data contains the hourly temperature and precipitation/snowfall level.
-Among them, the temperature is a continuous variable with the unit of Fahrenheit; and the precipitation/snowfall level is assessed by a set of dummy variables, which has seven categories: no rain/snow, light drizzle, light rain, rain, heavy rain, light snow, and snow.
+In particular, temperature is a continuous variable with the unit of Fahrenheit.
+Precipitation/snowfall level is assessed using a set of dummy variables with seven categories: no rain/snow, light drizzle, light rain, rain, heavy rain, light snow, and snow.